mirfan899/sppas/sppas/doc/01_introduction/13_how_to_use.md

 ### Interoperability and compatibility

-In the scope of the compatibility between SPPAS data and annotated data from other software tools or programs, SPPAS is able to open/save/convert files of the following software with their extensions:
+In the scope of the compatibility between SPPAS data and annotated data from other software tools or programs, SPPAS is able to open/save and convert files.
+The conversion of a file to another file is the process of changing the form of the presentation of the data, and not the data itself.
+Every time, when data file is to be used, they must be converted to a readable format for the next application.
+A data conversion is normally an automated process to some extent.
+SPPAS provide the possibility to automatically import and export the work done on some various file formats from a wide range of other software tools.
+For the users, the visible change will be only a different file extension but for software it is the difference between understanding of the contents of the file and the inability to read it.

+SPPAS supports the following software with their file extensions:

 * Praat: TextGrid, PitchTier, IntensityTier
 * Elan: eaf